zeromind-xyz/how-to-get-interviews/rules/get-interview.md

 ----

 This playbook will help you get the interview.
-After that, check out resources that I recommend to learn how to ace your interview.
+After that, check out resources for links to books / videos / essays that will help you crack the actual interview.
 That's outside the scope of this playbook.

 All the best.